tidymodels/yardstick/tests/testthat/_snaps/validation.md

       validate_time(matrix(1:150, nrow = 2), size = nrow(lung_surv))
     Condition
       Error in `validate_time()`:
-      ! `.time` should be a numeric vector, not a numeric matrix.
+      ! `eval_time` should be a numeric vector, not a numeric matrix.

 # validate_binary_estimator errors as expected